sisrfeng/coc-wiki/Debug-language-server.md

 ## Using output channel

-Like VSCode, each language server have a output channel itself, the output channel could be opened by
+The same as VSCode, each language server have a output channel itself, the output channel could be opened by

 ```
 :call CocAction('runCommand', 'workspace.showOutput')